 A herniated disc is an intervertebral disc in the spine that has bulged out of its spot.
 Depending on the area of the spine, it can cause symptoms like back pain that radiates to the arms and neck, weakness, tingling and difficulty moving the neck or lifting your arms.
 Learn more about the different types of hernias and what can cause them.

-What to do: Generally, herniated discs are treated conservatively with analgesics, anti-inflammatories, physiotherapy, osteopathy and exercises like water aerobics or Pilates.
+How to treat: Generally, herniated discs are treated conservatively with analgesics, anti-inflammatories, physiotherapy, osteopathy and exercises like water aerobics or Pilates.

 6. Tendinitis